 In Fig.~\ref{fig:waterfall} a–b, we plot a portion of the transmission spectrum observed in the experiment.
 We scan the sideband driving power preserving the condition $\omega_{d}\approx\omega'_{mat}$.
 The solid curves are the fits based on the numerical model that we used in Fig.~\ref{fig:overview}f–g.
 In the fitting process, the free parameters are $\Omega_{sb}$, $\gamma$ and $\delta\omega_{mat}$, while the other parameters are fixed.
-As increasing the driving amplitudes, one can readily see the transparency windows behave as expected from Fig.~\ref{fig:overview}f–g.
+As we increase the driving amplitudes, we can readily see that the transparency windows behave as expected from Fig.~\ref{fig:overview}f–g.
 In Fig.~\ref{fig:waterfall}c, we plot $\Omega_{sb}$ with respect to the corresponding $\delta\omega_{t}$, both of which are extracted from the fitting.
-The statistical errors in extracting $\Omega_{sb}$ from the fitting are around only 1\% and thus not presented in the figures.
-We can find a linear correlation between $\delta\omega_t$ and $\Omega_{sb}$.
-The slope of the solid line is obtain from Eq.~\ref{eq2}, with no free parameters.
-It is intriguing to point out that both BS and TMS data lie on the same theoretical plot, although the driving parameters for each lives in distinct regimes.
+The statistical errors in extracting $\Omega_{sb}$ from the fitting are around only 1\%, and thus not presented in the figures.
+We can find a linear correlation between $\delta\omega_t$ and $\Omega_{sb}$ .
+The slope of the solid line is obtained from Eq.~\ref{eq3-1}, with no free parameters.
+It is of note that both BS and TMS data lie on the same theoretical plot, although the driving parameters for each lives in distinct regimes.

 To directly identify the breakdown of the RWA, we need to calibrate $\Omega_d$ from an independent method not relying on the transmon frequency shifts.
 If we know the microwave power at the device ($P_{d}$), and the coupling rate between the transmon and drive line ($\gamma_{ex}$), then $\Omega_d$ is simply given by $\sqrt{P_{d}\gamma_{ex}/\hbar\omega_d}$.
 However, the uncertainty in the driveline attenuation sets a challenge.
 An error of only 1 dB in the attenuation induces a 10$\%$ error in $\Omega_d$, which is critical to our study.
 In future research, this challenge can be circumvented by using an additional `sensor' qubit, as recently demonstrated in \cite{Zhou-PRAppl-2020}.